-I’ve always found Michael Moore’s movies interesting, but ultimately a little too Michael Moor-ish for their own good.
+I’ve always found Michael Moore’s movies interesting, but ultimately a little too Michael Moore-ish for their own good.
 The guy is a showman, a grandstander, a guy who relies too heavily on editing and exclusion in his films to give them the true impact that they should have.
 They always feel just a little too thrown together.

 Sicko is the honestly the worst one yet.
 He’s clearly been duped by his own hype and taken in by his own zealousness to prove a point.
 That said, this is his least political film to date, and attacks no particular party for the state of American healthcare, but the country itself for being slow to accept what others in socialist countries around the world, Europe and Canada have been enjoying for years.
 The overall message here is that the US cares not for its citizens, and values the business of healthcare over human lives, while most other countries care if their citizens live or die and profit is just secondary.